neoneye/newton-commander/CONTRIBUTING.md

 Perhaps change path of the active tab.

-# Open current dir in a Terminal

-- *Difficulty level: Medium programming skills*
-- It's not located any where yet.
-Place it where you see fit.

-Often it is useful to create a new terminal and `cd` to the path shown in the UI.

 # F1 key = Inspect file properties

 - *Difficulty level: Medium programming skills*